MortezaRezaalipour/ErrorEval/Readme.md

 # translators

-This project contains three translators, testbench generator, and a verifier.
+This project contains three translators, a testbench generator, and a verifier.

 1) **Verilog to Verilog:**
 2) **Verilog to GraphViz**